Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • causeless yawning;

-• mild cough without symptoms.
+• mild cough without warning signs of illness.

-When to flush with a doctor
+When is it necessary to rinse with a doctor?

 • the doctor determines the consistency of the cork - viscous or dry;